-A range of factors can cause discolored teeth and treatment will vary depending on the cause of your tooth stains.
-Your dentists will perform a thorough oral health checkup prior to whitening your teeth to decide which cosmetic options will yield your ideal results.
+A range of factors can cause discolored teeth and treatment will vary based on the cause of your tooth stains.
+Your dentists will perform a thorough oral health checkup before whitening your teeth to determine which cosmetic options will yield your ideal results.
 The dentist performs your personalized solution for whitening your teeth in a single visit to our Claremont, CA dentist office.

 Teeth Whitening in Claremont, CA

-When it comes to whitening your teeth, professional teeth whitening gels from your dentists are the safest and most effective option.
-Professional whitening gels are specially designed to reduce the common side effects of teeth whitening.
+When you want to whiten your teeth, professional teeth whitening gels from our dentist are the safest and most effective option.
+Professional whitening gels are designed to reduce the common side effects of whitening.

 We use state-of-the-art whitening gels that protect the soft tissues from damage and the teeth from added sensitivity.
-In about 30-60 minutes professional whitening gels can take years off of the look of your smile.
+In about 30-60 minutes, the gels can take years off the look of your smile.
 Patients enjoy immediate results and enjoy a fresher, younger-looking smile.

 Laser Teeth Whitening

-For patients who have hypersensitive teeth, laser whitening may be an ideal solution for brightening and whitening the teeth.
-Laser dentistry can gently remove years of stains from the surface of the teeth improving the overall appearance of the smile.
+Laser whitening may be an ideal solution for brightening and whitening the teeth if you have tooth sensitivity.
+Dental lasers can gently remove years of stains from the surface of the teeth and improve the overall appearance of the smile.
 Patients enjoy immediate results with minimal risk of added tooth sensitivity.
 Learn more about laser teeth whitening, see How Laser Teeth Whitening Works.

 Alternative Cosmetic Solutions for Discolored Teeth